When it comes to cybercrime, cloning is in. Now more than ever.

 From the very start, we decided to focus on spoofing attacks that try to obtain our employees’ highest-value user credentials, such as Azure Active Directory and LastPass, using emails and landing pages that seem business-as-usual based on their design and content.

 Savvier phishers tend to take things up a notch, however.
-For example, by targeting a business through an internal announcement sent by a trusted colleague.
+For example, by targeting a business through an internal announcement sent by a colleague.
 After finding the right employee for the sender, we set up a fake email account that could be easily mistaken for Tresorit.
-Then, we crafted a text that reflected on the coronavirus pandemic instead of company-specific goings-on, plus added a Hungarian translation and signed off using the sender’s first name to instill trust.
+Then, we crafted a text that reflected on the coronavirus pandemic, plus added a Hungarian translation and signed off using the sender’s first name to instill trust.
 It’s important to point out here that for a sophisticated attacker, none of this takes more than a few minutes.

 The only link in the cloned email led to a fake Microsoft Forms site, with loading animation and all, where clickers were greeted by a login screen pre-filled with their email address and a prompt to enter their password.
 After successful sign-in, they got redirected to a real Microsoft Forms site, with no additional authentication login prompt.
 Most users who get to this point go about their day and have no idea that their credentials have been compromised.